Double lives for gay teachers in Ireland

 "There is a quiet revolution going on out there.
 The numbers of young people coming to BeLonG To have more than doubled each year for the last three.
 It's quite phenomenal," said Michael Barron, the group's co-founder.

-More than 2,500 people got involved with the organization's youth group this year and tens of thousands contacted it via email.
+More than 2,500 people got involved with the organisation's youth group this year and tens of thousands contacted it via email.

 Barron works with schools to raise awareness about lesbian, gay, bisexual and transgender issues and to campaign against homophobic bullying, which he describes as a huge problem.